 Albion College believes that writing proficiency is an important part of a liberal arts education.
-In order to graduate from Albion, ALL students must pass the Writing Competence Examination (WCE) unless they received a 4 or 5 on the CEEB Advanced Placement test in English Composition.
+In order to graduate from Albion, ALL students must pass the Writing Competence Examination (WCE).
 The exam must be taken before the middle of the sophomore year.
 Students who do not pass on their first attempt must try the examination a second time before the end of their sophomore year.
 For more information, see current Academic Catalog and WCE FAQ.

 The Writing Competence Exam is offered three times each semester (see schedule for exam dates and sign-up deadlines).